NickSanft/DiscordBots/README.md

  - Clone this repo to your local machine.
  - From the root of the project:
     - Run `./install/install.bat` (install.sh to come for Mac folks)
-    - <local database setup instructions tbd>
+    - _local database setup instructions tbd..._
     - Run the main application file with `python SkeletonMain.py <bot-token>` where the bot token is for the App you created.
 - By default the bots will listen to mentions and commands after `!skeleton`.